 Method 4: Free up disk space

-If there is not enough space on the system partition for downloaded files through the assistant, then the error code 0x8007007f may also appear.
+If there is insufficient space on the system partition for downloaded files through the assistant, the error code 0x8007007f may also appear.
 In this case, clean the system partition from unnecessary files and try to repeat the Windows 11 installation procedure.

 Method 5: Scanning SFC and DISM

-If the system files are damaged, then it can cause error code 0x8007007f.
+If the system files are damaged, it can cause error code 0x8007007f.
 We will automatically restore the system files.
-To do this, press Win + X and select Windows Terminal (Administrator) and enter the below two commands in turn, pressing Enter after each, and waiting for the end of the process.
+To do this, press Win + X, select Windows Terminal (Administrator), and enter the below two commands; in turn, press Enter after each and wait for the end of the process.

 sfc /scannow DISM /Online /Cleanup-Image /RestoreHealth